James Patrick Seerey

 - Born March 17, 1923 in Wilburton, OK USA

 - Died April 28, 1986 in Jennings, MO USA

 "Seerey did something that I never did.
 He hit four home runs in one game." - Ted Williams

 Seerey played seven seasons in the majors, hitting only .224 but getting enough walks to post a .321 on-base percentage.
-He had 86 home runs in the majors, with a high of 26 in 1946, good enough for fourth in the league.
-He also led the American League four times in most strikeouts.
+He had 86 home runs in the majors, with a high of 26 while playing for the Cleveland Indians in 1946, good enough for fourth in the American League.
+He also led the circuit four times in most strikeouts.

-Coming up originally in 1943 as one of the youngest players in the league at age 20, Seery played a lot of all three outfield positions and never played in the infield.
+Coming up originally in 1943 as one of the youngest players in the league at age 20, Seerey played a lot of all three outfield positions and never played in the infield.

 Seerey was a top high school football player and two of his sons were college soccer players.
 One of his sons was named to the 1980 Olympics team which wasn't allowed to compete in Moscow.